All Episodes

 They're not like us.

-You don't understand.
+You don't understand them.

 Yeah, there's no reason that some random Sudanese boat migrant should be in this country.

-You see the one the other day that was from last March or whatever, with uh the guy trying to kidnap a woman just outside on the bloody bus.
+You see the one the other day that was from last March or whatever, with the guy trying to kidnap a woman just outside on the bloody bus.

 Yeah, yeah, I'll do it.

-I'll do a thing because it just infuriates.
+I'll do a thing there.

-A few like I think it might have been last year at this point.
+A few, like, I think it might have been last year at this point.

-Uh on proper horror shows streams, I was doing a series with her where one of the films that we covered was about the experiences of a bunch of South Sudanese refugees in the country, right?
+On Proper Horror Shows streams, I was doing a series with her where one of the films that we covered was about the experiences of a bunch of South Sudanese refugees in the country, right?

 And the film was literally about them facing off against voodoo demons that they thought was real.

-And I was just watching that, and it's like this is the fiction that they're telling, showing to us about themselves and their own experience in the country, and they're facing off these voodoo demons because on the boat over one of the main characters chucked somebody else's child out of the boat that they had kidnapped in the first place so that they could look sympathetic to get on the boat.
+And they're facing off these voodoo demons because on the boat over, one of the main characters chucked somebody else's child out of the boat that they had kidnapped in the first place so that they could look sympathetic to get on the boat.

 Oh, that happened as well.

-Yes, they they fear the voodoo demons, yeah.
+Yes, they fear the voodoo demons.

 Yeah.